tonystone/geofeatures/README.md

 ## Introduction

-GeoFeatures is a full featured, lightweight, high performance geometry library for Objective-C.  It supports the full set of geometric primitives such as Point, Polygon, and LineString as well as collection classes such as MultiPoint, MultiPolygon,and MultiLineString.
+GeoFeatures is a lightweight, high performance geometry library for Objective-C.  It supports the full set of geometric primitives such as Point, Polygon, and LineString as well as collection classes such as MultiPoint, MultiPolygon,and MultiLineString.

 ## Features